 When it comes to exercising during your period, it’s always best to listen to your body.
 If the cramping and bloating has rendered you bedridden, give the day’s sweat session a miss.
-But if you feel up to it, here are seven workouts that you can do.
+But if you feel up to it (because there are really good reasons to exercise during your period), here are seven workouts that you can do.
 Psst, the endorphin boost post-exercise will lift your mood!

 1 / 8 Don't let Aunt Flo derail those workout plansRead more

 Walking is perfect if you don’t feel like doing anything too hard core.
 Lace up your favourite sneakers and hit the road for a stroll or a brisk walk around your estate.
 Even though it’s not an intense workout, you can still clock steps and torch calories by walking.
 (Also Read: 4 Reasons Why Walking Is Great for Weight Loss)

 Photo: ammentorp / www.123rf.com

 If you’ve passed the worst of the cycle’s cramps, try upping the intensity of your workouts with a jog.
 Make sure you stay hydrated, and go slow or take a break if you start to feel light-headed or giddy.
 Need hype?
 Tune into these upbeat running songs.